Women in STEM

 Many scholars and policymakers have noted that the fields of science, technology, engineering, and mathematics (STEM) have remained predominantly male with historically low participation among women since the origins of these fields in the 18th century during the Age of Enlightenment.

 Scholars are exploring the various reasons for the continued existence of this gender disparity in STEM fields.
-Those who view this disparity as resulting from discriminatory forces are also seeking ways to redress this disparity within STEM fields (these are typically construed as well-compensated, high-status professions with universal career appeal).
+Those who view this disparity as resulting from discriminatory forces are also seeking ways to redress this disparity within STEM fields.
+STEM professions are typically construed as well-compensated, high-status professions with universal career appeal.

 History

 Women's participation in science, technology, and engineering has been limited and also under-reported throughout most of history.
 This has been the case, with exceptions, until large-scale changes began around the 1970s.
 Scholars have discussed possible reasons and mechanisms behind the limitations such as ingrained gender roles, sexism, and sex differences in psychology.
 There has also been an effort among historians of science to uncover under-reported contributions of women.
-The "Computer Women" at NASA during the 1950s and 1960s, a group of women known as "computers" at NASA performed essential calculations for aeronautical and space research.
+The "Computer Women" at NASA during the 1950s and 1960s were a group of women known as "computers" who performed essential calculations for aeronautical and space research.
 They worked as mathematicians, engineers, and analysts, laying the groundwork for early space exploration, even though their contributions were often overlooked.